monsoonmaelstrom/book2/book2.md

 “Please.
 I could climb that mast while drunk, blindfolded, and stoned in the middle of a gale,” I scoff.

 “Aye.
-You just might be able to at that,” he admits.
+You might be able to at that,” he admits.
 “Anyway.
 Whenever you want to get off my deck.”

 “Fine, fine,” I grumble to the pilot.
 “Liam.
 Hey, Liam.”